pacc logo

 • PEGs are easy to understand, and pleasant to work with.

-The first release of pacc is now available under the GPL.
-This is an alpha release.
+The current stable release is pacc-0.3 (bugyō) under the GPL.
+This is a beta release, see the TODO list for further information.
 The intention is that pacc will mature to be an industrial-strength parser-generator.

 News